 Traveling in tropical countries during rainy season is intimidating and Costa Rica is no exception.
-With intense rains, strong winds and frequent swells during peak rainy season months, it seems like the best thing to do is avoid traveling in rainy season.
+With intense rains, strong winds and frequent swells during peak rainy season months, it seems like the best thing to do is avoid visiting during the Costa Rica rainy season.
 However, it’s actually not that bad.
 (Read our post on why you should visit Costa Rica in rainy season).

-Yes, it does flood in many parts of the Central Valley and you will probably run into some rainy days, but you can still have an incredible time in Costa Rica in rainy season as long as you come prepared (learning about the weather is part of it.
-Click here to read our Costa Rica weather guide.)
+Yes, you will probably run into some rainy days, but you can still have an incredible time in Costa Rica in rainy season as long as you come prepared.
+Learning about the weather is part of it.
+Read our Costa Rica weather guide.